-The Pixel As Minimal Art|
+The Pixel As Minimalist Art|

 reality, exposing its materials and processes.
 And they attempted to engage the viewer in an immediate, direct and unmediated experience.
 There was no attempt to represent an outside reality with the viewer responding to only

 To backtrack to his humble beginnings with the pixel and take a look at a few first- and second-generation Pixelscapes, these works are a bit tentative in the sense that he had just begun to explore the potential of the pixel as an abstract art form with the notion of their Minimalist genre and relationship to the early Minimalists' and Abstractionists' works.
-These Pixelscapes [First and Second Generations] comprise more pixels and focus on color fields and juxtapositions [seen below].
+These Pixelscapes (First and Second Generations) comprise more pixels and focus on color fields and juxtapositions [seen below].

-|For those of you who may wonder how he arrived at these particular pixel combinations [seen above], the process involved exploring various photographs at extreme magnification then isolating [cropping] the color fields and juxtapositions [via Photoshop] to generate the Pixelscapes.
-Some of his colleagues say that they are similar to Found Art.
-He's okay with this.
-Found Art is what it is, and his Pixelscapes are what they are ...
-Minimal Art.
-J.D.
-Jarvis [Art Critic] states:|
+the process involved exploring various photographs at extreme magnification then isolating (cropping) the color fields and juxtapositions (via Photoshop) to generate the Pixelscapes.
+Some of his colleagues say that they are

 "In terms of Minimalism, Chambers' works seem almost elaborate, with strong patterns emerging from the basic structure that is the single pixel.
 Taken to the next extreme would be a sculptural arrangement of individual squares (pixels) of a single color.
 As if pixels have liberated themselves, through magnification, from any other context and are now present as individual entities in non-virtual space."

-So this brings us to his third-generation Pixelscapes once again that are in keeping with Kasimir Malevich's works some 80 to 90 years ago, and they seem to have liberated themselves as Minimal Art in their own right.
-And sometimes he feels that there's no need to look any further than the pixel because it doesn't pretend to be anything else other than what it is ... truth.
+So this brings us to his third-generation Pixelscapes once again that are in keeping with Kazimir Malevich's works some 80 to 90 years ago, and they seem to have liberated themselves as Minimalist Art in their own right.
+And sometimes he feels that there's no need to look any further than the pixel because it doesn't pretend to be anything else other than what it is - truth.
 This most basic component of any computer graphic, which stands for picture element, corresponds to the smallest thing that can be drawn on a computer screen.
 It's also mathematical in the sense that it can be represented by 1 bit, a 1 if the pixel is black, or a 0 if the pixel is white.
-So Malevich, the Russian Suprematist whose work was a precursor to Minimalism, and those Minimalists who followed later would probably have had great appreciation for this basic and mathematical component ... the pixel.
+So Malevich, the Russian Suprematist whose work was a precursor to Minimalism, and those Minimalists who followed later would probably have had great appreciation for this basic and mathematical component - the pixel.

-|He's currently in the midst of his fifth-generation Pixelscapes which are compounded versions of second-generation Pixelscapes through the use of noise and texture filters in Photoshop.
-This compounded effect or the process of adding pixels on top of pixels ... and at various sizes ... enhances the sublimity, and it also brings in other interpretations or connotations such as plurality, for example the coexistence of several worlds.
-These Pixelscapes are seen below.
-Click on them to show larger versions for more detail, then click on the larger versions to show their scan derivatives which he calls Pscans.
-These Pscans use the lens applet to move the Minimal Art towards Kinetic Abstraction.
-And if you click on the moving lens and move it around manually, you can explore the Pixelscapes in great detail.
-And as you look through the lens, you're glimpsing a Minimal World ... in the same sense astronomers glimpse through their telescopes to see another Minimal World: the Universe.|
+|His fifth-generation Pixelscapes are compounded versions of second-generation Pixelscapes through the use of noise and texture filters in Photoshop.
+This compounded effect or the process of adding pixels on top of pixels - and at various sizes - enhances the sublimity, and it also brings in other interpretations or connotations such as plurality, for example the coexistence of several worlds.
+These Pixelscapes are seen below.|

 blue square on a 100 cm x 140 cm canvas.
 It is a portrait of a magnified pixel.
 This is mentioned because his process of painting the large blue square on a larger, white canvas to represent a pixel tends to come full-circle with

 Pixelscapes: Fifth Generation, aniGma-3, The 3rd Novosibirsk International Festival of Digital Imaging & Animation (group show), Novosibirsk State Art Museum, Novosibirsk, Russia, April 6 - May 15, 2006.